 - RECOMMENDED: Sunglasses, snacks/drinks, sunscreen, lip balm, bandana, raingear (if needed – we ride rain or shine!)

 We do provide water and restroom facilities at the range.
 Please note breaks are 15 minutes each, so please plan accordingly.

-Motorcycles and helmets are provided, but you are encouraged to bring your own helmet, as long as its full-coverage or ¾-coverage and DOT-compliant and not older than five years.
-You may also use your own motorcycle with prior approval by the Motorcycle Site Manager.
+Motorcycles or scooters and helmets are provided, but you are encouraged to bring your own helmet, as long as its full-coverage or ¾-coverage and DOT-compliant and not older than five years.
+You may also use your own motorcycle or scooter with prior approval by the Motorcycle Site Manager.

 Our training motorcycles have engines ranging from 125cc to 500cc.
 We also have several scooters in our fleet that are available upon request.
 To reserve a scooter, email us at email@example.com after you have enrolled online or add the comment on your registration.

 Yes, provided the bike meets two of the following three criteria:

 - An engine displacement of 500cc or less.

 - An unladen weight of 400 lbs or less.

 - A seat height of 30” or less.

 Prior approval must be given by the Motorcycle Safety Program (MSP) Site Manager.